Khalian/AutomaticAutomatist/README.md

 A Python program that creates abstract expressionist and surrealist-inspired digital artwork using algorithmic techniques including noise functions, fluid dynamics simulation, and organic shape generation.

+I got the idea from visiting Vancouver Art Gallery and my experiments with Gen AI.
+I wrote this entire package with gen AI.

 ## Features

 - **Two Art Styles**: Generate Abstract Expressionist or Surrealist artwork